rafaelmartins/blohg/docs/new-blog.rst

 ---------------------------

 blohg will install a script called ``blohg`` for you.
-This script is able to create a new Mercurial repository, using the default template and/or run the development server.
+This script is able to create a new Mercurial (or Git) repository, using the default template and/or run the development server.
 It will be your main tool to interact with blohg.

 To create a new repository, type::